petrkeil/spasm/readme.md

-This package contains code for several species association metrics and analyses that I used in paper "Measurement and analysis of interspecific spatial associations as a facet of biodiversity" by *Petr Keil, Thorsten Wiegand, Aniko B. Toth, Daniel J. McGlinn & Jonathan Chase*.
+This package contains code for several species association metrics and analyses that I used in paper "Measurement and analysis of interspecific spatial associations as a facet of biodiversity" by *Petr Keil, Thorsten Wiegand, Aniko B. Toth, Daniel J. McGlinn & Jonathan M. Chase*. **Please cite this paper if you use the package.**

 ## This is not a regular R package